Alcohol abuse - delirium tremens; DTs; Alcohol withdrawal - delirium tremens; Alcohol withdrawal delirium

 Delirium tremens may also be caused by head injury, infection, or illness in people with a history of heavy alcohol use.

-It is most common in people who have a history of alcohol withdrawal.
-It is especially common in those who drink 4 to 5 pints of wine, 7 to 8 pints of beer, or 1 pint of "hard" alcohol every day for several months.
+It occurs most often in people who have a history of alcohol withdrawal.
+It is especially common in those who drink 4 to 5 pints (1.8 to 2.4 liters) of wine, 7 to 8 pints (3.3 to 3.8 liters) of beer, or 1 pint (1/2 liter) of "hard" alcohol every day for several months.
 Delirium tremens also commonly affects people who have used alcohol for more than 10 years.

 Symptoms most often occur within 48 to 96 hours after the last drink.
-But, they can occur 7 to 10 days after the last drink.
+But, they may occur 7 to 10 days after the last drink.

-Symptoms may get worse quickly, and can include:
+Symptoms may get worse quickly and can include: